tomspur/cpoints/README.md

 cpoints
 =======

-Calculate critical points from monte carlo or molecular dynamics simulations.
+Calculate critical points from monte carlo or molecular dynamics simulations with interactive reweighting in Python.

 Features
 ========